willopez/project-seed/README.md

-# Next.js 3.0 Static Project Seed
+# Next.js 3.0 Project Seed

 This is a Next.js 3.0 project that uses [Reactstrap](https://reactstrap.github.io/) components.